BlueCyro/InterfacialAbsence/README.md

 - Lets you long click on reference arrows to reveal what they point at
 - Pairs nicely with [Nodentify](https://github.com/RileyGuy/Nodentify) for automatic node labelling
-- Pairs nicely with [Proxify](https://github.com/RileyGuy/Proxify), allowing you to drive value registers, or create registers for your registers - if you're into that :)
+- Pairs nicely with [Proxify](https://github.com/RileyGuy/Proxify), allowing you to drive value registers just by extracting them, or create registers for your registers - if you're into that :)